MrT-online/bip-39_seed_converter/README.md

 	10000000
 	11000000
 	00010000

-	(with a 24 SEED there are 33x 8-bit binary numbers)
 ```
+With a 24 SEED there are 33x 8-bit binary numbers.

 7. Converting each 8-bit binary number into a hexadecimal number and concatenating them:
 ```